The End of Fault Based Divorce in England.

-3. A spouse as deserted the other for a period of at least 2 years
+3. A spouse has deserted the other for a period of at least 2 years

-4. A married couple have been separated with consent for a minimum of 2 years
+4. A married couple has been separated with consent for a minimum of 2 years

-5. A married couple have been separated without consent for a minimum of 5 years
+5. A married couple has been separated without consent for a minimum of 5 years

 In order to waive the minimum waiting periods required for three of the 5 grounds, the divorce must be proven by one spouse blaming the other for their behaviour.
 Whilst ‘unreasonable behaviour’ is often broadly defined by the courts, having to write the statement as the Petitioner is often a difficult task and for the Respondent.
 This will often include content and statements that they disagree with.
 For the divorce to proceed, the Respondent will have to accept the Petitioner’s statement.
 This can cause animosity and further hostility between the two parties, as well as for any third parties including children and the extended family.